Accrued interest: What it is and how to calculate it

 How accrued interest works

-When it comes to personal finances, it might help to break down a couple of examples to show how interest accrues.
+It might help to break down a couple of examples to show how interest accrues.

-Accrued interest when borrowing
+Accrued interest on loans

 For loans, interest is the cost of borrowing money.
 As interest accrues, it’s typically added to whatever amount is borrowed and any other charges.
+Interest on a loan may accrue daily and then be applied to the balance you owe on a monthly basis.

-Accrued interest when saving or investing
+Accrued interest on savings or investments

 Bonds are one example of an investment.
 When someone purchases a bond, they’re basically loaning money to the government or company they purchased it from.
 As the bond matures, interest accrues based on the initial investment.

-How accrued interest is calculated
+How to calculate accrued interest

-How accrued interest is calculated can depend on the product.
 One of the easiest ways to calculate the interest is to use an accrued interest calculator.
 But doing some quick math yourself might help you get an idea.

 Accrued interest formula

-While there are other factors to consider, here’s a general formula to calculate the interest for a loan:
+While there are other factors to consider, here’s a general formula to calculate the annual interest for a loan:

 When it comes to accruing interest, you’re either earning it or paying it.
 Although learning about how interest works may seem complicated, understanding why and how it’s calculated can help you learn more about managing money.